convox/docs/docs/help/troubleshooting.md

 ## CloudFormation rollback

-If a Rack update or app deployment triggers a CloudFormation rollback, check the stack events for the specific failure reason:
+If a Rack update or App deployment triggers a CloudFormation rollback, check the stack events for the specific failure reason:

 ```bash
 $ convox rack